yearn/yearn-exporter/readme.md

 # Yearn Exporter

-Collects realtime on-chain numeric data about all Yearn products and exposes it in multiple formats.
-Currently it's able to export data from the following networks: ethereum, fantom, arbitrum, gnosis and optimism.
+Collects real-time on-chain numeric data about all Yearn products and exposes it in multiple formats.
+Currently, it's able to export data from the following networks:
+Ethereum, Fantom, Arbitrum, Gnosis, and Optimism.

-Hosted version is available at https://yearn.vision.
+The hosted version is available at https://yearn.vision.

 # Installation